Top 5 Skiing Destinations – Skiing is probably the top choice when it comes to winter sports.

-Back in the warming embrace of my accommodation in Chamonix, I revelled in the secret of Chamonix’s success.
+Back in the warming embrace of my accommodation in Chamonix, I reveled in the secret of Chamonix’s success.

-Whilst many have an appetite for Chamonix’s après-ski adventures, the Chamonix bars and Chamonix clubs are notorious amongst the skiing scene, I knew better.
+Whilst many have an appetite for Chamonix’s après-ski adventures, the Chamonix bars and Chamonix clubs are notorious among the skiing scene, I knew better.